veeto

 Key Takeaways

-• Prohibits punitive actions against public safety officers based solely on racial discrimination court findings.
+• Prohibits punitive actions or promotions against officers based on racial justice findings.

 Summary